Skip to Content

 Cleaning The Roots

-• Use a soft brush for dirt removal without scratches.
+• Use a soft brush for scrubbing techniques that won’t scratch the surface

 Sorting for Quality